 ᎦᏬᏂᏍᎬᎢ ᎠᎦᏔᎲᎢ (Grammar)

-☞ Don’t get hung up on grammar information.
-Grammar is not something that needs to be memorized or fully understood.
-It is through the exercises in the lesson material that you will learn how to understand and speak Cherokee, not by memorizing rules and word parts.
+☞ Remember that it is through the exercises in the lesson material that you will learn how to understand and speak Cherokee, not by memorizing rules and word parts.